History of DLA Troop Support

 The construction and equipment items that were purchased by DISC now make up DLA Troop Support's fourth directorate.
 The Construction & Equipment supply chain's merchandise includes: construction materials, heavy equipment, tactical gear, firefighting equipment, minerals and precious metals to wood products, imaging and information equipment and more.

 Then in 2012, two detachments that were co-located with DLA Troop Support, one from DLA Aviation and one from DLA Land and Maritime, were combined to form the Industrial Hardware supply chain.
-IH provides various consumable repair parts for 1,300 major weapons systems.
+IH provided various consumable repair parts for 1,300 major weapons systems from 2012-2021 when the Class IX Hardware mission was divested to DLA Aviation and DLA Land and Maritime to increase efficiencies and realize future whole of government growth across DLA Troop Support.

 Today, DLA Troop Support enjoys a global presence.
 DLA Troop Support Europe and Africa is the warfighters' supplier of choice in Europe, Africa, and the Middle East.
 DLA Troop Support Europe and Africa maintains 11 offices in seven nations.
 DLA Troop Support Pacific maintains 15 Offices in 5 countries in two states and one US territory.
 Support offices in Alaska, Japan, Okinawa, Korea, Guam and Hawaii provide rapid and flexible solutions to logistical challenges within the area.